Simbiat/db-maintainer/doc/Analyzer.md

 The array will have one key representing the schema and then individual subkey for each table, for which any actions were suggested.
 Each subkey will contain only commands suggested for that table.
 This may be useful if you want to generate commands for multiple schemas: you can then safely merge results from two method calls.

-If `$flat` is `true`, a regular (non-associative) array will be returned which will also include commands for maintenance mode, for FULLTEXT settings reset and FLUSH, if applicable:
+If `$flat` is `true`, a regular (non-associative) array will be returned which will also include commands for maintenance mode (if the list is not empty), for FULLTEXT settings reset (if the list is not empty) and FLUSH (if user has privileges):

 ```php
 array(7) {